-7.2.1 Outer Shell-The outer shell (SI units, see Fig. 2; inch-pound units, see Fig. 3) is circular with a concentric circular hollow in one face, a groove along the diameter of the other face, and a center hole through the thickness.
+7.2.1 Outer Shell-The outer shell (SI units Fig. 2, English units Fig. 3) is circular with a concentric circular hollow in one face, a groove along the diameter of the other face, and a center hole through the thickness.
 Along the diameter perpendicular to the groove, three pairs of small eccentric holes are placed at three radial distances.
 The two outer pairs of holes are threaded.
 Four additional threaded holes are placed at the same radial distance as the innermost pair of holes at 90° intervals starting 45° from the diameter that passes through the center groove.